vAMSYS-LTD/documentation/orwell/announcements/page.md

 ### Key Features
 - **Create, Edit, and Delete NOTAMs**: Manage NOTAMs through a user-friendly interface.
 - **Rich Text Support**: Write NOTAM content using a rich text editor.
-- **Scheduled Display and Priority**: Set start and end times, and assign priority levels to NOTAMs.
+- **Scheduled Display and Priority**: Set start and end times, and assign priority levels to NOTAMs. *Remember, all times are in Zulu/GMT*
 - **Mandatory Acknowledgement**: Require pilots to acknowledge the NOTAM before proceeding with bookings.
 - **Display Configuration**: NOTAMs can be shown on the Dashboard and have a dedicated page in Phoenix.